beast-dev/doc/tutorials/tempest/tempest_tutorial.md

 To make the tree easier to view, switch the `Order` option in the panel at the bottom to `increasing`.
 This rotates each node so the branch with the most tips is at the top.
 You can see now that there are 3 main lineages in this influenza tree - the human lineage at the top starting with the BrevigMission virus from 1918, the swine lineage in the middle and the avian lineage at the bottom.

-The tree branches are colour to show the residual with blue for tips with positive residuals (above the regression line), red for negative.
+The tree branches are coloured to show the residual with blue for tips with positive residuals (above the regression line), red for negative.

 On the left hand side of the window there is a table of statistics: